tvanbesi/minitalk/README.md

 # minitalk

-A client program and a server program (Unbuntu x64)
+A client program and a server program (Unbuntu x64).
+It is a school project meant to teach us about signals.

 `make`